Ear Infections in Kids: Causes, Symptoms, and When to See an ENT

 👶 What About Ear Tubes?

 Ear tubes (tympanostomy tubes) are tiny, painless ventilation tubes placed in the eardrum to help fluid drain and prevent infections.
+Children benefit from ear tubes when they have:

 Frequent ear infections